 Total cost of ownership

-To calculate the total cost of ownership for a conference room display you should include the upfront cost, the cost of maintenance and troubleshooting, and the expected lifespan of different kinds of displays.
+To calculate the total cost of ownership for a meeting room display you should include the upfront cost, the cost of maintenance and troubleshooting, and the expected lifespan of different kinds of displays.

 Mounting, installation & power supply